SELF-Technology/self-chain-public/docs/technical-docs/ai-power-system.md

 ## Overview

-**AI Power** replaces the traditional "Shine %" concept with a more intuitive system that directly represents your cloud compute resources and AI capabilities.
+**AI Power** is an intuitive system that directly represents your cloud compute resources and AI capabilities.

 ### Key Concepts